EventFahrplan/EventFahrplan/README.md

 as provided by [Frab][frab-website], [Pretalx][pretalx-website] or [Wafer][wafer-website].
 The file format produced by the predecessor software, [Pentabarf][pentabarf-github], cannot be consumed out of the box.
-* In general it is possible to re-deployed the app for other events which provide the same event file format.
+* In general, it is possible to re-deploy the app for other events which provide the same event file format.

 ## Build instructions

-To start development open the project in Android Studio.
+To begin development, open the project in Android Studio.

-The [customization guide][customization-guide] explains in all details how to create an app for your event.
+The [customization guide][customization-guide] explains in detail how to create an app for your event.

 If you want to create your own signed release builds, copy the `gradle.properties.example` file in the `app` folder and rename it to `gradle.properties`.
 This file contains the signing information which is used in the build process.
-Make sure to edit the file contents to point to your own keystore files.
+Be sure to edit the contents of the file to point to your own keystore files.

 ## Translations